LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 you can make presets and get live preview updates of your favorite text styles.

 GEGL Effects comes with two bonus filters called gegl:bevel and gegl:innerglow which are more useful on their own as they have more options.
-MOTE - It will NOT work without bevel.so and inner-glow.so
+NOTE - It will NOT work without bevel.so and inner-glow.so

 Instructions - If you choose not to use prebuilt binaries.